 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Minnehaha Creek Watershed District's basic financial statements.
-The accompanying schedule of revenues and expenditures by program/project is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The accompanying schedule of revenues and expenditures by program/project are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the schedule of revenues and expenditures by program/project is fairly stated, in all material respects, in relation to the basic financial statements as a whole.